TheKetrab/Polokus/README.md

 [Main]
 BpmnPath = ./BPMN     # > Path to directory with .bpmn files
                       #   that will be parsed to Workflows.
-EnableLogs = True     # > Flag to disable/enable logging in app.

 [App]
 DelayPerNodeHandlerMs = 0  # > When app is connected to Polokus Service,